If you would like to schedule office hours with me, please click here: calendly.com/aliciaswords

 I grew up in Syracuse, NY after living in several small towns as a small child.
 My undergraduate degree is in Environmental Studies and Politics from Oberlin College.
 My Ph.D. is in Development Sociology at Cornell University.
 I became a sociologist because I found sociology offers important tools both for analyzing the world and for changing society.

 I'm grateful for opportunities to learn and work with a wide range of people.
-These relationships help my teaching and research be socially relevant and accountable.
-Based on these connections, I can frequently facilitate student engagement with efforts for social change locally, nationally and internationally.
+These relationships help my teaching and research be socially relevant and accountable and allow me to facilitate student engagement with organizations involved in social change locally, nationally and internationally.

 I worked for two years in the Dominican Republic with a grassroots organization called Oné Respè.
-The organization focused on human rights work and base community organizing with children, youth and women’s groups in Dominican and Haitian communities.
+The organization focused on human rights, community-building and organization with children, youth and women from Dominican and Haitian communities.

 While doing my Ph.D. at Cornell in Development Sociology, I learned about social movements with colleagues involved in other movements around the world.
-My dissertation project was about the popular education strategies of the organizations that support the Zapatista movement in Chiapas, Mexico.
+My dissertation project focused on the political education strategies of pro-Zapatista organizations in Chiapas, Mexico.
 With a Fulbright Fellowship, I had the opportunity to collaborate with and learn from scholars and organic intellectuals in Chiapas.

-I am on the board of CUSLAR, the Committee on US-Latin American Relations.
+I am on the board of the Committee on US-Latin American Relations (CUSLAR).
 Students can learn about the history and politics of the U.S. in Latin America by getting involved with CUSLAR through internships, travel and writing for their newsletter.

-I also collaborate with the Food Bank of the Southern Tier and connect students with learning opportunities through Service Learning with their Hunger Education and Advocacy programs.
+I also collaborate with the Food Bank of the Southern Tier and involve students in service-learning and research opportunities with their hunger education and advocacy programs.

-Nationally, I work with the Poverty Initiative, a network of organizations dedicated to building a movement to end poverty led by the poor across color lines.
+I am on the New York State Steering Committee of the Poor People's Campaign.
+I serve on the education committee of the Kairos Center.
+I have been involved since its inception with the Poverty Initiative, a national network of organizations dedicated to building a movement to end poverty led by the poor across racial lines.
 Through these connections, students can learn about the leadership of the poor, challenge myths about poverty, and take part in immersion programs.